-What is a Codicil?
+What is a codicil?

-The Codicil’s effect on the Will
+The codicil’s effect on the will

-A codicil revokes the will if the contents of the codicil are vastly different from that of the existing Will or if it does not refer to the previously existing Will.
+A codicil revokes the will if the contents of the codicil are vastly different from that of the existing will or if it does not refer to the previously existing will.

-Revoking a Will
+Revoking a will

-First, if the testator expected to marry/enter into a civil partnership with a particular person at the time of the Will’s execution, the marriage/civil partnership will not revoke the Will.
-However, the Will must have an express clause stating that it shall not be revoked by the impending marriage/civil partnership.
+A marriage/civil partnership automatically revokes an existing will.
+However, if you expected to marry/enter into a civil partnership with a particular person at the time of the will’s execution, the marriage/civil partnership will not revoke the will.
+You must include an express clause stating that it shall not be revoked by the impending marriage/civil partnership.